17-Mile Drive: Scenic attractions

-Primary scenic attractions include Cypress Point, Bird Rock, Point Joe, Pescadero Point, Fanshell Beach & Seal Point.
+Primary scenic attractions include Cypress Point, Bird Rock, Point Joe, Pescadero Point, Fanshell Beach & Seal Rock.
 The famous "Witch Tree" landmark, often used as scenic background in movies and television, was formerly at Pescadero Point.
 The tree was blown down by a storm on January 14, 1964.
 Pescadero Point is also the site of the Ghost Tree, a landmark Monterey Cypress tree.
 The tree gives its name to a dangerous extreme surfing location known to have storm waves.
 Currently, the surf break of Ghost Tree is off limits to surfers and watercraft.

 Chief among the scenic attractions is the Lone Cypress, a salt-pruned Monterey cypress (macrocarpa) tree which is the official symbol of Pebble Beach and a frequent fixture of television broadcasts from this area.
 In 1990 the Monterey Journal reported that Pebble Beach's lawyer, Kerry C. Smith, said "The image of the tree has been trademarked by us," and that it intended to control any display of the cypress for commercial purposes.
 The company had warned photographers that "they cannot even use existing pictures of the tree for commercial purposes".